dicksonleong/Tweetian/README.md

 License
 -------

-    Tweetian - A feature-rich Twitter app developed using Qt and QML Copyright (C) 2012  Dickson Leong
+    Tweetian - A feature-rich Twitter app for smartphones developed using Qt and QML Copyright (C) 2012  Dickson Leong

     This program is free software: you can redistribute it and/or modify